pokealarm/pokealarm/docs/configuration/events/monster-events.rst

 .. note::

     The DTS in this section are only relevant if your scanner encountered a Ditto.
-This allows you to know different display informations about it.
+This allows you to know information on the monster displayed in the overworld.

 ======================= ============================================================================
 DTS                     Description